Skip to main content

 • Review and fix — use the Test SQL and AI Assist buttons for queries that need manual attention.
 Expect an 80-90% auto-conversion rate.

-• Publish — deploys the converted RDL to Bold Report Viewer.
+• Publish — deploys the converted RDL to the report server.
 Use Batch Convert for bulk operations with progress tracking and ZIP download.

 5